Baladi: 'Baladi' rhythm

 Here, the second version has a "bridge" to lead it into the next bar.

 Baladi foods

-In some Middle Eastern countries, some fruits and vegetables are sold and announced as "baladi" products, i.e. native, natural, fresh, un-cultivated and un-engineered. this usually refers to specific cultivars of fruit and vegetables that are rarely sold outside of farmer's markets and have unique visual or culinary attributes, for example the fan-like baladi eggplant, or the small and hairy baladi cucumber that is used for pickling.
+In Egypt, some fruits and vegetables are sold and announced as "baladi" products, i.e. native, natural, fresh, un-cultivated and un-engineered.
+This usually refers to specific cultivars of fruit and vegetables that are rarely sold outside of farmer's markets and have unique visual or culinary attributes, for example the fan-like baladi eggplant, or the small and hairy baladi cucumber that is used for pickling.
 Eish baladi or aish baladi is a rustic Egyptian flatbread similar to pita.

+Baladi dog

+The term "Baladi dog" does not refer to a particular dog breed.
+The term generally refers to a type of stray dog that lives and roams around the streets of cities in Egypt.
+Furthermore, these dogs are sometimes treated like pests, although rescue groups have made efforts to bring these dogs to volunteer owners, especially in the United States.
+Baladi dogs are typically skinny, medium-sized dogs with a short, colored coat of beige, brown, or black.
+It is said that the Baladi dog is a mix of 6 breeds of dogs that lived in Ancient Egypt.
+Due to this mix, not only are Baladi dogs resilient and smart, they are very adaptable, responsive to training, obedient, loyal, strong, good hunters, and can find their way home incredibly well.